Saturday, May 23, 2026

 Complete!

-Run 'oscap info' to check the version of the DISA STIG with the following commands.
+Run 'oscap info' to check the version of the DISA STIG with the following commands in bold.

 Document type: Source Data Stream